 - Apple Cinnamon Oatmeal: Made with just a few wholesome ingredients, this Apple Cinnamon Oatmeal cooks up fast and easily—which is exactly what you want in a toddler breakfast!

 An avocado is a fruit and it’s SO good for babies and toddlers due to the healthy fats it contains.
-You can serve it diced, sliced, or mashed on it’s own.
+You can serve it diced, sliced, or mashed on it’s own as a puree or spread onto toast.
 Or, try adding a few tablespoons to a smoothie to add creaminess.
 If you have some leftover avocado, try sticking it into a freezer bag in the freezer and using it for a smoothie later on!

 Fresh bananas are an easy snack that can be taken on the go or eaten at home.
 Smaller bananas will have less likelihood of winding up half-eaten.
 And it’s fun to try the mini varieties which have a slightly different flavor and can mix up things a bit from week to week.
 Also try:

 - Healthy Banana Bread: The recipe comes together in the food processor, and once cooled and wrapped, the bars store amazingly well in the fridge and freezer.
 It’s soft, moist, and sweet, yet firm enough for little fingers to hold without it falling apart.

 - Vegan Banana Pancakes: With wholesome ingredients and bright banana flavor, this is an easy recipe for the whole family.